leon4rd/test/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## What does a pirate pay for his corn?
+A buccaneer!